The Story of The Blues

 |MORE MAGIC MOMENTS||HISTORY MENU|

-The 2003/4 season represents the tenth anniversary of Wycombe Wanderers competing for the first ever time in the Football League.
-To commerate the occasion, chairboys.co.uk will be running a series of retro articles throughout the season looking back at the respective time a decade ago.
+The 2003/4 season represented the tenth anniversary of Wycombe Wanderers competing for the first ever time in the Football League.
+To commerate the occasion, chairboys.co.uk ran a series of retro articles throughout the season looking back at the respective time a decade ago.

 Wanderers rise into the Football League had sparked massive interest in the Club locally with season ticket sales hitting a record figure of just over 2,000 prior to the first League game.
 This compared to around 850 during the 1992-93 season.